I acquired a Yamaha CRX-D430 mini HiFi to repair, fault being it won’t switch on.

 This one didn’t do anything, not even a relay click.

 This unit wasn’t switching the relay on, so no power was getting to the main processor board so something was wrong with the standby board.
-It had three open circuit transistors and a blown diode!

 Some photos of the unit are below.

-The photo shows the main transformer and CPU board.
+The photo below shows the main transformer and CPU board.
 The power supply electronics is on a board under this one.